jsgounot/floria_analysis_workflow/README.md

 Pipeline should take around ~ 24h with 16 CPUs.
 Runtime is not linear to CPUs count since some part of the pipeline such are variant callers are not multi-threaded.

-## Hardcoded options

-Because all potential combinations cannot be informed in file paths, some options were hardcoded for this workflow but might not fit perfectly with other data.
-For example, the estimated Glopp error rate is uniquely defined for each mode, you will need to modify the snakemake file to change these values.

-**TODO**: Provide a list of hardcoded options.

 ## Synthetic dataset

 The synthetic dataset contains 3 experiments which can be found in `synthetic.json`.
 With provided config file, sequences will be automatically downloaded from NCBI.